All Episodes

 Obama Motors is planning to pay its hourly workers in the U.S. at least $3,000 each in profit-sharing payouts.

-That's the largest amount ever, after the company's return to profitability in 2010.
+After the company's return to profitability in 2010.

 Now, when they say General Motors is planning to pay this bonus, that means that we, the taxpayers, are going to pay the bonus because General Motors still hasn't paid back whatever Obama lent them to be purchased or what have you.

-This figure's still being finalized.
+This figure is still being finalized.

 Ladies and gentlemen, the UAW, the owners, get to give themselves bonuses.